Do you find yourself presenting at work?

 Contribution: a sense of service and focus on helping, giving to and supporting others

-Whether you prefer Maslow’s or Robbins’ view of the world I’m mindful of how these needs apply to both presenters and audiences alike and that efforts to understand them can significantly enhance any public speaking performance.
+Whether you prefer Maslow’s or Robbins’ view of the world, I’m mindful of how these needs apply to both presenters and audiences alike.

-It is incumbent on any presenter to carefully consider and cater for their audiences needs and at Mindful Presenter we believe that Messrs Maslow and Robbins have given us the perfect platform to do so.
+It is incumbent on any presenter to carefully consider and cater for their audiences needs when presenting.
+At Mindful Presenter we believe that Abraham Maslow and Tony Robbins have given us the perfect platform to do so.

 – You have something of value to say and share with them that will make a difference to them either personally or professionally.